nospaniol/robot/README.md

 The Hibernate ORM handles database tables creation and other db operations.

+You can also change the port in the application properties.

 To run the Application, use the below command :